webfx-project/webfx/CONTRIBUTING.md

 **If you are happy to help with writing the XSD, please [contact us][webfx-contactus].**

+## Reviewing our code

+Because we are in the incubation phase, now is the best time to review our code, especially our API (breaking changes are much less painful during that time).
+If you find it difficult to use, or feel it could be improved, don't hesitate to give us your feedback.

+**If the code is in the [webfx-platform][webfx-platform-repo], you can open an issue.**

+**If the code is in the [webfx-kit](webfx-kit), please [contact us][webfx-contactus].**

 ## Investigating J2CL

 As mentioned in our [roadmap](ROADMAP.md), we will investigate the possibility of supporting alternative transpilers, starting with [J2CL](https://github.com/google/j2cl).
 If you already have some experience with J2CL and would like to help, you are very welcome.